nygymankussainov/fillit/README.md

 Instruction:

 1. make
-2. ./fillit data.txt
+2. ./fillit data

-You can find data.txt as an example in the repository. (additional new line after last tetrimino is mandatory)
+You can find file "data" as an example in the repository. (additional new line after last tetrimino is mandatory)